 Active travel to and from school

 Active travel - on foot, bicycle or public transport - is supported and promoted by Croydon Council.
-Working alongside teams involved with education, Croydon Healthy Schools, public health, pollution and highways, the work is funded by Transport for London (TfL) and the council.
-The way a school or college and adjacent roads and pavements is built, maintained and run makes a difference to how active and how safe pupils and students are when getting to and from their site each day.
+Working alongside teams involved with education, Croydon Healthy Schools, public health, pollution and highways.
+The work is funded by Transport for London (TfL) and the council.
+The way a school or college and nearby roads and pavements are built and run makes a difference to how active and how safe pupils and students are when getting to and from their site each day.

 The council expects educational establishments to manage that activity by writing and updating a School Travel Plan (STP).
 An STP is strictly required in support of any larger planning application by the school.
 The benefits of a good STP are:

 - An increase in sustainable means of travel (such as walking, scooting, cycling or using public transport) and reduced car travel to school

 - reduced risk of accident and improved air quality around the school site

 - fewer cars and less congestion around the school results in safer walking, scooting and cycling routes